butschster/dbml-parser/README.md

 ## Quick start

-From the command line run
+To install the package, run the following command from the root directory of your project:

 ```shell
 composer require butschster/dbml-parser